protontypes/open-sustainable-technology/README.md

 - [RSP](https://github.com/YuriNiella/RSP) - Refining the Shortest Paths of animals tracked with acoustic transmitters in estuarine regions.
 - [hydrobr](https://github.com/hydroversebr/hydrobr) - Help users select, download and clean data from pluvio- and fluviometric stations from the Brazilian National Water Agency.
 - [ROMS](https://github.com/myroms/roms) - A free-surface, terrain-following, primitive equations ocean model widely used by the scientific community for a diverse range of applications.
+- [gbifdb](https://github.com/ropensci/gbifdb) - Provide a relational database interface to a parquet based serializations of gbif’s AWS snapshots of its public data.

 ### Cryosphere